VenatorLabs/venator-labs/docs/rodeo/installing-rodeo.md

 # Installing Rodeo

 A Rodeo installer is currently available for Debian Linux variants (Ubuntu & Kali) and Microsoft Windows.
 Rodeo is also available as a Docker container from the GitHub Container Registry.
 If you have another operating system, you can either build from source or bring your own version of Java to execute Rodeo.
 The instructions for each system are listed below in detail.

 ## Linux

 The `rodeo` and `rodeo-service` (named `rodeod` on Linux) are packaged together in a single `deb` installation file.
 The `deb` package includes an OpenJRE installation so that there are no additional installation dependencies.
 You can install `rodeo` in the following ways:

-1. Automatic install using `apt`.
+### apt Installation

 ```sh
 # ensure environment variables are set